dkarter/CCProcessing-Ruby/README.md

 	2. Charge <name> $<amount>
 	3. Credit <name> $<amount>
 	4. Summary
+	5. Help
-	5. Quit
+	6. Quit
 	>

 Enter a command and press the {return} button on your keyboard to submit the command and enter a new one.
 The interactive mode works in a similar manner to the terminal.
 To stop type “quit” and you will return to the terminal.

-Please note that the “quit” command does not write the summary, you will have to type “Summary” to view the summary.

-Note that account names are case-sensitive.
+Note that account names are *case-sensitive*.
 You cannot add an account with the same name twice.

 #### File mode
 I have provided a file with the application for easy testing.
 This file contains the example from the instructions file and is used in one of the tests for verification.
 To load the test file navigate to the program directory and type: